 Michael Najjar – outer space (2011–ongoing), installation view, Museo Es Baluard, Palma, Spain

 Outer Space, 2011

 Outer Space, in 2011 after the American Space Shuttle Atlantis was launched.
-The work was created to explore and keep up with the most recent developments in space exploration, as well as how space exploration will shape life on earth, and life in outer space.
+The work was created to explore and keep up with the most recent developments in space exploration and how space exploration will shape life on earth and life in outer space.
 So far, Outer Space is made up of 25 photographs and 4 video installations.
-To gather the photographs and videos, Najjar traveled to various vital spaceports situated in various parts of the world such as the Kennedy Space Center, as well as the Guiana Space Centre located in French Guiana.
+To gather the photographs and videos, Najjar traveled to various vital spaceports situated in various parts of the world, such as the Kennedy Space Center and the Guiana Space Centre located in French Guiana.

 Collaboration with astronauts, engineers & scientists

 Throughout the project, Najjar has collaborated with numerous astronauts, engineers, and scientists and he has witnessed the construction of new telescopes, satellites, and spacecraft during his research.
 Thanks to this collaboration, Najjar has been able to gain special access to locations that are typically kept secret from the public.
 As a result of these close interactions,

 Outer Space manages to offer a detailed sneak peek into the world of space exploration.
 In the end, it is expected that Outer Space will culminate in Najjar’s own trip to space.
 Najjar is one of the pioneer astronauts that will be embarking on Virgin Galactic’s Space Ship Two, which will make him the first artist to ever do so.

 Michael Najjar – outer space (2011–ongoing, installation view, Wemhöner Collection, Berlin